gemma-fine-tuning/services/README.md

 ## Features

-- Data preprocessing using huggingface and custom uploaded datasets
+- Data preprocessing (for vision and text) from custom uploaded and huggingface datasets
 - Data augmentation using NLP techniques and synthetic generation using LLM
 - Fine-tuning using both Huggingface or Unsloth frameworks (with 4/8 bit quantization)
 - Fine-tuning with PEFT (LoRA, QLoRA), RL (GRPO, PPO, to come soon), full SFT
+- Export to multiple formats (supports transformeres, vLLM, Ollama, llama.cpp, etc) to GCS or huggingface hub
 - Logging integration with Weights & Biases or TensorBoard
-- Evaluation, inference, and export of trained models
+- Evaluation and batch inference of fine tuned models

 ## Architecture